codeequity/codeEquity/docs/ceManual.md

 ## CodeEquity Key Concepts

 Equity in a CodeEquity project is earned by making contributions to that project.
-In a typical company, equity is granted to a person privately on an annual basis based on the subjective evaluation of that person's boss.
+In a typical company, equity is granted once a year to a person privately based on the subjective evaluation of that person's boss.
 In contrast, equity in a CodeEquity project can be earned at any point during the year.
 The equity value of any contribution is known to all, up front, and the accrual of equity is both objective and public.